 Honda e is a new electric car with technology at its core.
-A multitude of touch-screen displays offer all the variety of modern technological features.
-The multimedia system supports the connection of mobile gadgets for iOS and Android with the ability to browse social networks, listen to music, use the Internet and navigation on a wide screen.
+A multitude of touch-screen displays offers a variety of modern technological features.
+The multimedia system supports the connection of mobile gadgets for iOS and Android with the ability to browse social networks, listen to music, use the Internet, and navigation on a wide screen.

 To remotely control the electric car offers a mobile application that allows you to monitor charging, control the climate system, as well as perform the function of the digital key.

-In addition, Honda e offers its owners an artificial intelligence system capable of performing various voice commands of the driver and give various recommendations while driving.
+In addition, Honda e offers its owners an artificial intelligence system capable of performing various voice commands of the driver and giving various recommendations while driving.